Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Experiments

 \subsubsection{Multiple Missing Traces}

-For the SEG C3 and MAVO datasets, we construct multiple missing data scenarios with both consecutive and random missing cases and the range of the total missing rate is $[0.2, 0.8]$.
+For the SEG C3 and MAVO datasets, we construct multiple missing data scenarios with both consecutive and random missing cases and the range of the total missing rate is $[0.1, 0.9]$.
 The missing traces are also initialized with a value of 0.
 The corresponding quantitative comparison results are listed in the right four columns of Tab. \ref{tab:segc3missing} and Tab. \ref{tab:mavomissing}, where our model consistently outperforms other methods on four metrics.
-Fig. \ref{fig:mavo multiple} exhibits the interpolation results on a multiple missing example with total missing rare 54\% from the MAVO test data.
-Our model produces artifact-free results, while other methods generally result in the ubiquity wide areas of artifacts, especially for DD-CGAN, cWGAN-G, and PConv-UNet, failing to provide reliable recovery.
-In addition, the amplitudes predicted by our model are more accurate and consistent with the ground truth.
+Fig. \ref{fig:mavo multiple} exhibits the interpolation results on a multiple missing example with a total missing rare 67.5\% from the MAVO complete test slices.
+The interpolation method for complete track sets is the same as described in Section \ref{exp:Consecutive Missing Traces}, using sliding window predictions followed by stitching back into the original slice.
+Our model produces artifact-free results, while other methods generally result in the ubiquity-wide areas of artifacts, especially for DD-CGAN, cWGAN-G, and ANet, failing to provide reliable recovery.
+The Coarse-to-Fine method generates spurious signals in the marked region.
+In comparison, the amplitudes predicted by our model are more accurate and consistent with the ground truth.
 Our model is capable of handling most cases of seismic missing trace reconstruction.